open-telemetry/opentelemetry-specification/specification/metrics/data-model.md

 section below.

-Prometheus exporters MUST add the scope name as the `otel_scope_name` label and the scope version as the `otel_scope_version` label on all metric points.
+Prometheus exporters MUST add the scope name as the `otel_scope_name` label and the scope version as the `otel_scope_version` label on all metric points by default.

+Prometheus exporters SHOULD provide a configuration option to disable the `otel_scope_info` metric and `otel_scope_` labels.

 #### Gauges